eboigne/PyTV-4D/README.md

 - The (Nz, M, N, N) data order is prefered to (M, Nz, N, N) since the CT operations can be decomposed easily along z for parallel beam configurations.
 - Time discretization in the operator forms: the discretization scheme used along the time direction is the same as the spatial scheme for each discretization.
 For the `central` scheme that require M>2, the `upwind` scheme is used instead for the time discretization for cases with M=2.

+# To do

+- Replace mask_static, factor_reg_static with a weight matrix of size Nz x M x N x N that is passed directly onto all functions